 Many Expensive restaurants have Happy Hours, where they serve discount pupus along with cut-price cocktails and drinks.
 A great way to save some money while enjoying some of the best restaurants in the state.

-Available in a dizzying array of tropical flavours these are the ultimate refreshing treat, Make sure you order ice-cream base and a snow cap (condensed milk) for the ultimate Shave Ice.
+Available in a dizzying array of tropical flavors these are the ultimate refreshing treat, Make sure you order ice-cream base and a snow cap (condensed milk) for the ultimate Shave Ice.
 Don’t visit Hawaii without grabbing a Shave Ice.

 Hawaii’s national breakfast dish.
 This one takes some getting your head around.
 A mound of Rice topped with a burger pattie, and a fried egg, covered in gravy.
 All a bit odd, especially first thing in the morning.
 But it really works.
 We couldn’t eat it every day (not without getting large) but we have to have it a couple of times every trip.